Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

       .. code-block:: text

+         Imagine we're managing a telecommunications network that spans 6 key points, from a primary data center (Point 0) to a major user hub (Point 5).

          ...

          The objective is to find out the maximum amount of data that can be transferred from Point 0 (Data Center) to Point 5 (User Hub) per second.

    .. tab:: Good

       .. code-block:: text

+         Imagine we're managing a telecommunications network that spans 6 key points, from a primary data center (Point 0) to a major user hub (Point 5).

          ...

          The objective is to find out the maximum amount of data that can be transferred to Point 5 (User Hub) per second.

 For a human, the objective should be clear for either version: maximize the flow into Point 5.
 A machine might have more difficulty with it and consider multiple options:

 #.
 Maximize for Point 5 inflow?
 #.
 Maximize for Point 0 outflow?
 #.
-Maximize the flow from 0 to 5 and disregard the indirect flows into 5?
+Maximize the direct flows from 0 to 5 and disregard the indirect flows into 5?

-Even though the latter examples are clearly wrong and an LLM should be able to account for it, it is exactly these kind of small nuggets of confusion that compound together to an output that is overall less precise.
+Even though the latter examples might seem intuitively wrong to the human eye (and an LLM should be able to be able to interpret it that way), it is exactly these kind of small sources of confusion that compound together to an output that is overall less precise.
 Unfortunately, the current generation of LLMs will not tell you the degree of confusion under which they are generating a response.

 A very simple solution for this is proposed in the Good example: **keep things simple**.